ryuheechul/taste-crossplane/docs/diagram-brewery.md

-# new diagrams are brewing here
+# New diagrams are brewing here

-### Deploy sequence with Crossplane
+### Deploy Sequence With Crossplane + Other Enhancements

 ```mermaid
 sequenceDiagram